EcoTrain/WM_doc/docs/guide/chat/chat.md

 ---
-id: chat
+id: messenger
-title: Chat
+title: Messenger
-slug: /guide/chat
+slug: /guide/messenger
 ---

-Chat is the main method of interaction between users.
+Messenger is the main tool for interaction between users.
 Here, users can exchange various types of information.
 Currently, among the `types of information` available:

 - `Text`
 - `Image`
 - `Document`

-### Chat window interface
+### Messenger interface

-At the heart of the chat, the selection window is the `SearchPanel` component, as in the Diaries.
+At the heart of the messenger, the selection window is the `SearchPanel` component, as in the Diaries.
 This allows both local searches for chats by users and global searches for all users.

-Depending on the width of the screen, the chat window appears as a separate window or is displayed to the right of the chat list.
+Depending on the width of the screen, the messenger window appears as a separate window or is displayed to the right of the chat list.

 <div align="center">
     <img type="imgscreen" src="/WM_doc/img/guide/chat/chatViewOpen.png"/>